-Data centre services provider the Aims Group believes Malaysia’s data centre industry is set to soar.
+Data Center services provider the Aims Group believes Malaysia's data center industry is set to soar.

-According to the company, a stronger focus on both cloud computing technology and the digitalisation of businesses will drive the current growth of the local data centre industry, but data centres must adapt with the times to succeed in this competitive space.
+According to the company, a stronger focus on both cloud computing technology and the digitalisation of businesses will drive the current growth of the local data center industry, but data centers must adapt with the times to succeed in this competitive space.

 AIMS asserts scalable cloud technology allows businesses to be agile and flexible, and their affordability makes them an excellent foundation for companies to build their operations on in the digital age.
 For these reasons, cloud plays a vital role in facilitating the rise of emerging technologies such as online payment gateways, e-wallets, artificial intelligence and the Internet of Things (IoT).

 However, it's not a silver bullet as many companies within Malaysia (and around the world) increasingly prefer the hybrid IT infrastructure model where they use cloud services but maintain mission-critical data in on-premises data centers.

 Because of this, AIMS Group chief executive officer Chiew Kok Hin says data centers with a high presence of hyperscale cloud service providers are crucial in linking the two areas and will be able to capitalise on this parallel growth.

 “With this insight, AIMS has created a cloud exchange to address the symbiotic needs of both end users and cloud providers within AIMS.
 End users will enjoy direct, secured connections to major global cloud service providers for an improved user experience, while cloud service providers hosting with AIMS get direct access to the community for cost and operational efficiency,” says Chiew.